aeternity/hackathon-prague/dev-setup.md

 - write your first contract in one of the [contract editors](#contracts-editors)
 - test your smart contract with [aeproject](#aeproject) and deploy to testnet
 - integrate your contract using the [sdk](#sdk) in your app
+- checkout the [aepp-boilerplate](#aepp-boilerplate) to make your aepp work with vue in base-aepp

 # Overview